Murder of Marie Wilks: Trial

-The jury did not believe Eddie Browning's version of events and they found him unanimously guilty of murder after five and a half hours deliberation.
+The jury did not believe Eddie Browning's version of events and they found him unanimously guilty of murder after five and a half hours' deliberation.
 He was sentenced to life in prison to serve a minimum of 25 years.
-In his sentencing remarks, the trial judge said Browning had showed himself to be "vain and arrogant" in the dock and said he "wholeheartedly" agreed with the verdict of the jury.
+In his sentencing remarks, the trial judge said Browning had shown himself to be "vain and arrogant" in the dock and said he "wholeheartedly" agreed with the verdict of the jury.
 He told Browning:

-There was cheers and applause from the public gallery when the guilty verdict was announced, and Wilks' sobbing husband rushed to thank Anthony Palmer of the prosecution.
+There were cheers and applause from the public gallery when the guilty verdict was announced, and Wilks' sobbing husband Adrian rushed to thank Anthony Palmer of the prosecution.
 After the trial, he stated: "I never had any doubts that Browning killed Marie".
 Wilks' father also broke down after the verdict, exclaiming "brilliant".
 Browning showed no reaction when found guilty, staring straight ahead.

-After the trial, the friend who Browning had travelled to see on the day of the murder said he believed Browning had indeed killed Wilks, saying: "My feeling is that Eddie just snapped.
+After the trial, the friend whom Browning had travelled to see on the day of the murder said he believed Browning had indeed killed Wilks, saying: "My feeling is that Eddie just snapped.
 In his mind's eye he was killing his own pregnant wife.
 She is lucky to be alive".
 Browning's first wife also commented: "It doesn't surprise me Eddie could kill a pregnant woman.
 Sometimes I thought he would murder me.
 It didn't matter to Eddie who he hit, policemen, women, anybody.
 If he got in a rage you couldn't stop him".
 She added: "He beat me and then denied it.
 Eddie was the sort of man who would lie about everything.
-No wonder he insisted he was innocent at the trial - he doesn't know what the truth is".
+No wonder he insisted he was innocent at the trial – he doesn't know what the truth is".